-Mildly nutty, hemp seeds blend quietly into any smoothie or juice blend, imparting nutrition without changing the flavor.
+Mildly nutty, hemp seeds blend quietly into any shake or juice blend, imparting nutrition without changing the flavor drastically.
 Try a few tablespoons in our recipe for tahini banana smoothies.

 14. Maca Powder

-Maca is an herb that is native to and grows in the high Andes of Peru.
+Maca is an herb that is native to the high Andes of Peru.
 Its nutritional value is concentrated in the root.

 Dried maca can be stored for several years, and is usually used in powdered form for mixing into liquids.